-In Honduras, USAID programs strengthen the participation of marginalized groups in local and national governance; increase food security for the poorest sectors of society; support renewable energy and environmental conservation; expand basic education and skills training for at-risk youth and adults; and improve decentralized health care in terms of quality and access for local citizens and civil society.
+In Honduras, USAID programs strengthen the participation of marginalized groups in local and national governance; increase food security for the poorest sectors of society; support renewable energy and environmental conservation; expand basic education and skills training for at-risk youth and adults; and enhance citizen access to quality public education and health services by improving the performance of local governments, authorities, and civil society.

-USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of partners including non-governmental organizations, local community groups, and Iraqi citizens.
+USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of local partners.

 USAID has implemented activities designed to strengthen infrastructure, stabilize communities, foster economic and agricultural growth, and help the various levels of government better represent and respond to the needs of the Iraqi people.

-Jamaica embarked on its first long-term strategic plan, Vision 2030 Jamaica, in 2009.
-This National Development Plan is a multi-sectoral approach to making Jamaica the place of choice to live, work, do business, and raise families (Vision 2030 Jamaica).
-While Jamaica enjoyed significant development progress in its social, economic, and political history, the country is challenged by a persistent fiscal deficit and heavy indebtedness.
-These challenges are exacerbated by the global economic crisis.
+Since Jamaica gained independence from the British in 1962, the country enjoyed significant development progress in its social, economic, and political history.
+However over the years the country has been challenged by a persistent fiscal deficit and heavy indebtedness.
+These challenges are also exacerbated by the current global economic crisis.

-Kazakhstan has enjoyed steady growth over the past decade, largely fueled by the development of its oil and gas resources.
-In spite of this growth, Kazakhstan continues to face a number of development challenges that constrain progress.
-The United States partners with Kazakhstan to support the country’s emergence as a regional leader, contributing to peace and prosperity within the region and beyond.
+Kazakhstan has enjoyed steady economic growth since independence in1991 but continues to face development challenges.
+The United States partners with Kazakhstan to support its emergence as a regional leader able to contribute to peace and prosperity in Central Asia and beyond.

 A small nation of more than 4 million people, Lebanon’s strategic location, the diversity of its citizens, and its entrepreneurial spirit have long made it a center of trade and culture and a bridge between Europe and the Middle East.
 Since the end of the Civil War in 1990, Lebanon has been working hard, despite continued sectarian strife—and now the crisis in neighboring Syria—to rebuild its physical, social and economic infrastructure.

-Last year, USAID's mission in Malawi completed a five year, $700m Country Development Cooperation Strategy that promotes integrated development with the goal of “Malawians’ quality of life improved” and three objectives: Social Development Improved, Sustainable Livelihoods Increased, Citizen Rights and Responsibilities Exercised.
-This new strategy furthers USAID’s commitment to development partnership with the government and people of Malawi based on true accountability and collaboration.
+USAID programs work toward three objectives: Social Development Improved, Sustainable Livelihoods Increased, Citizen Rights and Responsibilities Exercised.
+This strategy furthers our commitment to development partnership with the government and Malawians based on true accountability and collaboration.

-Maldives, an archipelago of 1,200 coral islands grouped in 26 atolls, is one of the world’s most vulnerable countries to global climate change with its highest point only 8 feet above sea level.
-After 30 years of authoritarian rule, Maldives held its first democratic election and enacted its first constitution in 2008, though its democratic transition remains fragile.
-Located along major shipping routes in the Indian Ocean, a peaceful and resilient Maldives is critical to maritime security and regional stability.
+Maldives is an archipelago of 1,200 coral islands grouped in 26 atolls in the Indian Ocean.
+With its highest point only eight feet above sea level, it is one of the world’s most vulnerable countries to global climate change.
+Located along major international shipping routes, a peaceful and resilient Maldives is critical to maritime security and regional stability.